Reed-Compbio-Classes/bio331-syllabus/doc/policies.md

 There are some religious holidays and other events in the fall that might affect student attendance - please note these in your calendars and let me know if your attendance will be affected.

+- September 9: Labor Day (no classes)
 - September 11-13: Rosh Hashanah
 - September 20-21: Yom Kippur
 - November 3: Election Day
 - November 8: Diwali begins
 - November 11: Veterans Day
-- November 26: Thanksgiving Day
+- November 26: Thanksgiving Day (no classes)

 If you miss multiple classes, I may reach out to make sure you are OK.
 Communication is key.
 Please see "Illness and Exceptional Circumstances" on the [support page](support.md) for more information about extended absences.